 The government’s proposals, characterised as “WorkChoices”, were announced yesterday.
 An advertising blitz began immediately.
 The legislation for the changes is not yet available.

-This is the transcript of the press conference held by the Leader of the Opposition, Kim Beazley, and the Shadow Minister for Industry, Infrastructre and Industrial Relations, Stephen Smith.
+Transcript of the press conference held by the Leader of the Opposition, Kim Beazley, and the Shadow Minister for Industry, Infrastructre and Industrial Relations, Stephen Smith.

 BEAZLEY: Well, thanks very much for coming this morning.
 This morning I read the newspapers and as a parent, I’m very concerned.
 John Howard calls it WorkChoices.
 Every Australian knows that that is simply a joke.
 There is no choice under John Howard’s extreme industrial relations system for many workers, young workers in particular.